Foals (band): 2009–2011: Total Life Forever

 In August 2009, Foals started recording their second album at Svenska Grammofon Studion in Gothenburg, Sweden.
-The album, Total Life Forever, has been described by the band members as sounding like "tropical prog" and "like the dream of an eagle dying".
+The album, Total Life Forever, was described by the band members as sounding "like the dream of an eagle dying".
 The band have described the album as being "a lot less funk" than they had originally planned.
 The album was produced by Luke Smith, formerly of Clor.
 The album's title is named after an element of Ray Kurzweil's theory of singularity.
-The band's frontman, Yannis Philippakis, has professed a longtime interest in futurology, with it informing numerous songs on Total Life Forever.
+Philippakis has professed a longtime interest in futurology, with it informing numerous songs on Total Life Forever.

 On 1 March 2010, the promotional single "Spanish Sahara" was first played on Zane Lowe's show Radio 1.
 Foals' website was updated that night with the video for the track, directed by longtime collaborator Dave Ma, and on 6 March, the Total Life Forever site was launched.
 There puzzles revealed images, lyrics and sound clips of songs from the album.
 The last clip appeared on 12 March, with a password entry for Foals' new website.
 The site was opened on 13 March and presented the art concept and media including samples of songs, photos and videos.
 Lead single "This Orient" was released on 3 May 2010.
 The album was finally released on 10 May 2010.

 "Spanish Sahara" was featured in trailers for season seven of Entourage, season four of Skins and Outcasts.
 It was also used in the soundtrack of the second season of the E4 drama Misfits.
 It was released as a full physical single in September 2010, featuring an edited remix starring the strings of London Contemporary Orchestra.
 In 2015, it was used by French studio Dontnod Entertainment in the game Life is Strange as the music for one of its endings.

 The album was nominated for the 2010 Mercury Prize.
-In an interview with online magazine Coup de Main, Jimmy Smith said how the band members live together on and off the road – heading to Australia to record demos for their next album together.
+In an interview with online magazine Coup de Main, Smith spoke about how the band members live together on and off the road – heading to Australia to record demos for their next album together.
 "It's just like touring with your family, it's nice."